onepanelio/core-docs/docs/deployment/configuration/files.md

 A common `label` to identify these is `node.kubernetes.io/instance-type` which most cloud providers automatically set.
 The value of this label is usually set to the instance type of the cloud provider.

 :::important
-In Kubernetes version 1.16.x, you may need to use `beta.kubernetes.io/instance-type` instead.
-If you are using EKS 1.16.x, make sure to use this label there as well when adding node groups.
+**Kubernetes 1.16.x:** you will need to use `beta.kubernetes.io/instance-type` instead.

+**EKS 1.16.x:** make sure to use this label in tags when adding node groups.

+**AKS 1.17.x:** if you are having issues with autoscaling try switching the label to `beta.kubernetes.io/instance-type`.
 :::

 You can see all labels on your nodes by running: